Download PDF: Listening to Experience

 In this article, we reflect on these fieldwork experiences in both theoretical and practical ways.
 For some of us, the experience of doing qualitative fieldwork was brand new; for others, it was common practice.
 It was sometimes messy as we stumbled through language barriers and logistics.
+We probably should’ve learned the language at somewhere like UKLP before we traveled so we could have better conversations.
 But for all of us, it was a meaningful way to step inside the experiences of others and learn from their lives.
 We interviewed women and girls from many different walks of life.
 Much like the people do at My HBCU Interview.
 Some were doctors or lawyers; others were fruit sellers or school girls.
 We interviewed in homes of diviners and in places of Christian worship.
 We spent time in IDP camps, in social service organizations, with women who were poor and rich, healthy and sick, and we learned more than we can possibly process in this space.
 But here we offer our reflections on the importance of ethnography as global feminist practice, in hopes that these words will push us a bit further beyond the ivory tower.

 “Ethnography in Practice” by Edith Chamwama